 The Partnership Intent Form is a document used to 1) notify the administration that outside agencies wish to pursue specific grant opportunities and request MPS collaboration, 2) get permission from senior staff to collaborate on the grant, and 3) alert grant development staff that assistance may be needed in obtaining a letter of support or other documentation.

 Abstract: A project summary, or executive summary, that is usually no more than one or two pages.

 Needs Assessment: Generally the first part of a narrative.
 The needs assessment shows, through facts and data, why a project is necessary.

 Budget Narrative: A document created on an Excel spreadsheet that explains project costs and supporting reasons and calculations.
-Grants Development Services has available a standard budget narrative template that district grant applicants should use when developing budget narratives.
+Grant development staff has available a standard budget narrative template that district grant applicants should use when developing budget narratives.

 Evaluation: Method a funder and the district use to measure the progress of grant implementation and its success in meeting program goals and objectives.

 Project Design: The plan behind the project.
 This narrative section generally includes a scope of work or logic model and details goals, objectives, partners, activities and timelines.